-Scheduling has its own security permissions that covers APIs in Scheduler, SchedulingGroup, and ProcessingGroup.
+Scheduling has its own security permission that covers APIs in Scheduler, SchedulingGroup, and ProcessingGroup.
 The following table describes the actions to check.
-Either the permission is limited to the current ThreadGroup by specifying the target group or it can apply to all with no target or the target .
+Either the permission is limited to the current ThreadGroup by specifying the target group or it can apply to all, either with no target or the target .

 Action Name Description Risks of grant

-system Change system wide Scheduling Risk
+system Changes system wide Scheduling Risk

 behavior, such as how

-scheduling is done
+scheduling is done.

-control Change someone else's Scheduling Risk
+control Changes someone Scheduling Risk

-scheduling limits or
+else's scheduling limits

-raise your own limits
+or raises your own

+limits.

-monitor Add overrun and Load Risk
+monitor Adds overrun and Load Risk

 underrun handlers to

 someone else's group.

-tune Change task schedul- Scheduling Risk
+tune Changes task schedul- Scheduling Risk

-ing
+ing.